Prediction Markets for Sports Bettors: What Is Different and Which Platform to S

 3 Traps Sportsbook Users Fall Into

-⚠️ Near-Certainty Contracts Are Not Free Money
+⚠️ Near-Certainty Contracts Are Not Guarantees

 The resolution criteria define what you are buying.
 The same real-world event can resolve YES on one platform and NO on another if the contract wording differs.
 Read before you place.